Past Grant Recipients

 $20,000

-Continued funding for a part-time executive director.
+Continued funding to underwrite the salary of the organization’s part-time executive director.

 Pretty Purposed